 What you see

 Start with the screen.
-Common error messages to note exactly:
+The exact error matters.

 - BOOTMGR is missing